unrealwill/agariosharp/README.md

 Not all functionnalities are yet implemented but the game is functionnal.

-It is for Mono (linux) as it uses Gtk.
-Although could easily be adapted to windows.
+It is for Mono (linux) as it uses Gtk<br/>
+It is not thread safe but all processing is handled in the main (gui) thread.
+So you must access AgarioClient from the main (gui) thread and you shouldn't encounter threading issues.

+It can easily be adapted to windows by using Application instead of Gtk.Application <br/>

 It connects to the official servers.